How to Optimise Your Website and Get Traffic From Google

 Search engines also look at factors like menu structures, ease of navigation, and privacy standards — does your site have clearly labelled Privacy and Cookie Polices.
 All the above will impact your search rankings (and also affect your Ad Quality Score).

-Now you have a grasp of the elements you need in place to rank pages on Google.
+By now, you should have a grasp of the elements you need to get right if you want to ge to the top of Google.

 And the short answer is…